FINANCIAL AID & FEES » Financial Aid » Resources & Policies » Policies

 The awards listed are based on estimated full-time enrollment.
 If you receive your financial aid awards later in the semester, the award amounts will be based on current units as of the date your awards were posted to the system.
 The amount you actually receive will be based on the number of units in which you are enrolled as of the Add/Drop deadline (financial aid census date).
 The following programs may be listed:

-The Pell Grant program is a federal grant program restricted to low income students/families.
-The amount you receive is based entirely on your FAFSA information, the U.S. Department of Education Pell Grant tables, and your enrollment status.
+The Federal Pell Grant program is a federal grant program restricted to low income students/families.
+The amount you receive is based entirely on your FAFSA information, the U.S. Department of Education Federal Pell Grant tables, and your enrollment status.
 If you are enrolled less than full-time (12 units per semester), your award is reduced or may be canceled.

-SEOG grants are awarded in the amount of $200 per semester only if you also qualify for a maximum Pell Grant.
+Federal SEOG grants are awarded in the amount of $200 per semester only if you also qualify for a maximum Federal Pell Grant.
 Funds are very limited and not all eligible students can be awarded.
 Full-time students receive priority for funds.

 The CCPG waives your enrollment fee, regardless of how many units you take.
 There are three types of CCPG.
 If your award is a CCPG A, you qualified because you provided documentation that you or your parents receive TANF/Cal Works, or SSI or that you receive General Relief benefits and you may also receive a 50% discount on college parking permits and the health fee.
 Students who are CCPG A or B eligible may also qualify for EOPS services and should contact the EOPS Office.
 If you received a CCPG C, you qualified on the basis of your FAFSA information.
 If you paid enrollment fees prior to receiving a CCPG you will receive a refund of those fees from the Tuition Office.